and why image optimization is important for SEO

 Optimize image file names

-You want the file names to make sense to both the humans visiting your website and to search engines.
+You want the file names to make sense to the humans visiting your website and search engines.
 For example, if the original name for an image of a dog hiding from bath time is “dog123.jpg.”
 Rename it with a clear and more descriptive title such as “dog-hiding-in-bushes-at-bath-time.jpg.”

 Include captions